Thor Broadcast Logo

 1550nm DWDM Externally Modulated Optical Transmitter is an ideal solution for long-distance Analog RF or Digital QAM /ATSC from 45-1000Mhz over single mode fiber.
 It has much better dispersion and stability than a 1550nm internally modulated fiber optic transmitter, If your fiber distance exceeds more than 30km this is the perfect product for your application.

-4 mW Fiber Optic RF Transmitter for Television Carrier signals or any other RF in the 45-870 MHz band.
-Transmits full band signals with linear response.
+32 mW Fiber Optic RF Transmitter for Television Carrier signals or any other RF in the 45-870 MHz band.
+1550nm Optics for C-Band comparability with EDFA Optical Amplifier systems.

 Contact Us